 WHAT IS CATARACT?

-It is considered that cataract is one of the most common diseases in people over 65 years of
+It is considered that cataract is one of the most common eye diseases in people over 65 years of

 front and back of the eye, can indicate the presence of cataracts in one or both eyes.

 How is a cataract treated?

 Despite previous difficult and dangerous procedures to solve this eye disease, technological

 clouded eye lens is removed through a small opening in the cornea, and an artificial lens is

-How long is the recovery after surgery?
+How long is the postoperative recovery?